Moscow Time: Usage

 Most of the European part of Russia (west of the Ural Mountains) uses Moscow Time.
-In Kaliningrad Oblast, Kaliningrad time (UTC+02:00) is used.
+Kaliningrad Oblast uses Kaliningrad Time (UTC+02:00).
 Samara Oblast and Udmurtia use Samara time (UTC+04:00) and Perm Krai, Bashkortostan and Orenburg Oblast use Yekaterinburg time (UTC+05:00).
 Since 2014, Moscow Time has been observed in Crimea after it was annexed and in Russian-occupied territories of Ukraine, including after their declared annexation in 2022.

 Past usage

-Prior to 26 October 2014, Moscow Time was UTC+03:00.
-Daylight saving time was used in the summer, advancing it to UTC+04:00.

-UTC+03:00 was also formerly used in European parts of what was then the USSR:
+Moscow Time was also formerly used in European parts of the then-USSR: